vsblemos/AgroFertilCursos/README.md

+# VIDEOS NOT INCLUDED DUE TO SIZE RESTRICTIONS

 # ENGLISH
 ## About this project
 Welcome to the AgrofértilCursos repository.
 This is a collaborative authoral project between the dev`s Victor Serra and Matheus Queiroz, where we just re-create the webpage of courses` plataform.